Tag Archive for: Medicine

 A few photos

 Older adults account for more than 20% of the French population (Source: INSEE 2020), yet the aging process remains poorly understood.
 Thanks to the simulation tools offered in this innovative workshop, participants will be able to take a leap forward in time by several years.
-Through this experience, they will be able to hone their skills in supporting older adults.
+This will allow them to hone their skills in supporting older adults through hands-on experience.

 Why this workshop?

-This workshop, offered by the School of Geriatrics and Gerontology, was designed to allow participants to experience the major impairments associated with aging.
+This workshop, offered by the School of Geriatrics and Gerontology, was created to allow participants to experience the main impairments associated with aging.

 It is led by its administrative manager, Myriam Taroudjit, and Marie-Laure Portalez, a design engineer.

-Special equipment allows participants to experience firsthand the sensory challenges associated with aging.
-This helps them recognize the difficulties faced by older adults and better understand their behaviors and specific needs.
+Special equipment allows participants to experience firsthand the main age-related sensory impairments.
+This helps them recognize the challenges faced by older adults and better understand their behaviors and specific needs.

-“A true learning-by-doing experience aimed at improving the quality of life for older adults”
+“True experiential learning aimed at improving the quality of life for older adults”

-The effectiveness of this simulation-based method was the subject of a study conducted by medical students at Julius-Maximilians University in Würzburg (Dr. Filz S.A., Dr. Swoboda W., et al.).
+The effectiveness of this simulation-based method was the subject of a study conducted by medical students at Julius-Maximilians University in Würzburg (Dr. med.
+Filz S.A., Dr. med.
+Swoboda W., et al.).

-The research, conducted in the form of practical training sessions involving the use of a simulation suit, yielded the following results:
+The research, conducted in the form of practical training sessions that involved wearing a simulation suit, yielded the following results:

-- Understanding of an older adult’s physical condition after the practicum: 95% of participants
+• Understanding of an older adult’s physical condition after the practicum: 95% of participants

 How?

-Using simulation scenarios composed of several elements, participants put themselves in the shoes of an older adult by experiencing the physical and emotional challenges associated with aging.
+Using simulation scenarios consisting of several elements, participants put themselves in the shoes of an older adult by experiencing the physical and emotional challenges associated with aging.

 Here are a few examples:

-SPECIAL GLASSES
+• SPECIAL GLASSES

-They cause altered color perception, grainy blurriness, sensitivity to glare, and/or a narrowed field of vision
+They cause a change in color perception, grainy blurriness, sensitivity to glare, and/or a narrowing of the visual field

 It causes high-frequency hearing loss

-THE WEIGHTED VEST
+• THE WEIGHT VEST

-This vest allows participants to experience spinal curvature, anterior pelvic tilt, postural weakness, restricted mobility, loss of strength, increased physical stress, and/or impaired balance.
+This vest allows participants to experience spinal curvature, forward pelvic tilt, postural weakness, restricted mobility, loss of strength, increased physical stress, and/or impaired balance.

-GLOVES
+• GLOVES

-They cause reduced hand mobility, decreased dexterity, and diminished tactile sensation
+They cause restricted hand mobility, reduced dexterity, and diminished tactile sensation

-ANKLE WEIGHTS
+• ANKLE WEIGHTS

-Ankle weights cause a loss of muscle strength, impaired coordination, and an unsteady gait due to shuffling
+Ankle weights cause a loss of muscle strength, impaired coordination, and an unsteady gait due to shuffling one's feet

-THE SOFT INSOLE OF THE OVERBOOT
+• THE SOFT INSOLE OF THE OVERBOOT

-This unique sole provides a cushioned feel and reduces the sensation of contact with the ground, creating a sense of instability
+This unique insole provides a cushioned feel and reduces the sensation of contact with the ground, creating a feeling of instability.

-SPECIAL GLOVES
+• SPECIAL GLOVES

-These other gloves enable the simulation of tremors, which are realistically reproduced through electrical muscle stimulation and a continuously adjustable control module
+These other gloves allow for the simulation of tremors, which are realistically reproduced through electrical muscle stimulation and a continuously adjustable control module

-Feedback from our students
+Feedback from Our Students

-Every year, this innovative workshop is offered to students at the school to supplement their curriculum and deepen their understanding of older adults.
+Every year, this innovative workshop is offered to the School’s students to complement their curriculum and deepen their understanding of older adults.
 The feedback has been overwhelmingly positive:

 Stéphanie: “This workshop was very interesting, and everyone who works with older adults should have the opportunity to participate in this simulation workshop.
-Losing one’s senses is very unsettling.”
+Losing one’s senses is very unsettling.

-Mariam: “This afternoon, I experienced what the elderly people I care for go through every day: muscle pain, hearing and vision problems, and slowness—all caused by an environment that is no longer safe for them to navigate.”
+Mariam: “This afternoon, I experienced firsthand what the older adults I care for go through every day: muscle pain, hearing and vision problems, and slowed movements—all caused by an environment that is no longer safe for them to navigate.”

-Maïlys: “In a professional setting, I will pay even closer attention to these “pains” and how people experience and cope with them in their daily lives, so that I can best tailor my responses to their needs.”
+Maïlys: “In a professional setting, I will pay even closer attention to these ‘pains’ and how people experience and cope with them in their daily lives, so that I can best tailor my responses to their needs.”

 More photos:

 After winning MUSE’s Take-Off 3 competition, Drs.
 Herrero and Bonnel presented the PREPABLOC training program during the “Surgical Research and Innovation 2021” session at the National Academy of Surgery.
-The program was then awarded the prize for educational innovation!
+The program went on to win the Educational Innovation Award!
 Here’s a look back at this unique training program.

-PRÉPABLOC: a training program for the operating room professionals of tomorrow
+PRÉPABLOC: A training program for the operating room professionals of tomorrow

-Construction of the project
+Construction of the Project

-The launch of PREPABLOC stems from a co-creation initiative led by Dr. Herrero, with support from Dr. Ferrandis.
-A multidisciplinary team was assembled, comprising:
+The launch of PREPABLOC stemmed from a co-creation initiative led by Dr. Herrero, with support from Dr. Ferrandis.
+A multidisciplinary, multi-professional team was assembled, comprising:

-- The teaching staff at the CHU’s IBODE School,
+• The teaching staff at the CHU’s IBODE School,

-- the Assistant Chief Residents at the CHU and ICM hospitals,
+• Assistant Chief Residents at the CHU and ICM hospitals,

-- the LIRMM teams,
+• the LIRMM teams,

-- Physical therapist in the Emergency Department at the University Hospital.
+• Physical therapist in the Emergency Department at the University Hospital

-Organized and coordinated by the Innovation Accelerator, this is an innovation marathon in the form of a team competition involving groups of about ten people.
-Creative workshops enable participants to develop useful projects in record time and learn how to pitch them by the end of the week.
-The five themes were stress, communication, the future of surgical education, the appeal of operating room professions, and creating an “Escape Game.”
+Organized and coordinated by the Innovation Accelerator, this is an innovation marathon in the form of a team competition with teams of about ten people.
+Creativity sessions enable participants to develop useful projects in record time and learn how to “pitch” them by the end of the week.
+The five themes were stress, communication, the future of surgical education, making operating room careers more appealing, and creating an “Escape Game.”

-The future surgical nurses, who will serve as mentors to tomorrow’s surgeons, had the opportunity to participate in various theoretical and practical workshops throughout a week-long “conference.”
-The directors of the surgical nursing school focused their presentations on hygiene and instrumentation.
-The Assistant Chief Residents from the hospitals of the University Hospital and theICM , meanwhile, led theoretical courses, sharing insights into their work as hospital surgeons, conducting workshops on suturing and surgical knots, and allowing students to test their skills on a laparoscopy simulator.
+The future IBODEs—who will serve as mentors to tomorrow’s surgeons—had the opportunity to participate in various theoretical and practical workshops throughout a week-long “conference.”
+The IBODE school’s administrators focused their presentations on hygiene and instrumentation.
+The Assistant Chief Residents from the hospitals of the University Hospital and theICM led theoretical courses, sharing insights into their work as hospital surgeons, conducting workshops on suturing and surgical knots, and allowing students to test their skills on a laparoscopy simulator.
 The LIRMM teams also collaborated at the high-tech university hospital simulation facility on the Arnaud de Villeneuve campus, which Dr. Debien and his teams operate on a daily basis.
-A workshop was also dedicated to casting techniques with Christophe, the lead cast technician in the CHU’s emergency department.
+A workshop was also dedicated to applying casts, led by Christophe, the lead cast technician in the CHU’s emergency department.

-Train students before they begin their internship
+• Train students before they arrive for their internship

 To provide all medical students with a structured training program that is standardized before they begin their clinical rotations in surgical or emergency departments.

-As well as that of the supervisors who welcome them into the operating rooms and who, in addition to the time required to train them on top of their regular workload, were always anxious that they might make mistakes due to a lack of familiarity in this highly controlled environment.
+As well as that of the supervisors who welcome them into the operating rooms and who, in addition to the time required to train them on top of their regular workload, were always anxious that they might make mistakes due to a lack of knowledge in this highly controlled environment.

-This will benefit not only the patient but also foster a sense of calm in a demanding workplace.
+This will benefit not only the patient but also foster a sense of calm in a demanding work environment.

-Encourage people to pursue careers in these fields
+• Encourage people to pursue these careers

 With objective information.

-Pso that students know how to create, structure, and present projects that align with the ambitions they may have for both their professional and academic futures.
+Pso that students learn how to create, structure, and present projects that align with their aspirations for both their professional and academic futures.

 A project supported by MUSE

-This project was made possible thanks to financial support from MUSE (Montpellier University of Excellence) through a call for proposals titled “ Take OFF 3 ” won in June 2020 with the active assistance of the innovation facilitator (Dr. Christophe BONNEL and Anaïs CAUSSE).
+This project was made possible thanks to financial support from MUSE (Montpellier University of Excellence) through a call for proposals titled “ Take OFF 3 ” call for proposals, which we won in June 2020 with the active assistance of the innovation facilitator (Dr. Christophe BONNEL and Anaïs CAUSSE).
 The team at MUSE’s Center for Educational Innovation (CSIP) also contributed to the project by creating an interactive, fun card game and designing an “Escape Game” that will be offered next year.

 PREPABLOC: A Highly Successful Training Program

-The success of the project
+The Success of the Project

 The creation of this Open Course Unit was a success among students.
-Indeed, founded by a multi-professional and multidisciplinary team, this project was particularly well-received by an interested audience composed of students in their thirdyear year of medical school, engineering students from LIRMM (robotics engineers), and IBODE students (Operating Room Nurses).
+Indeed, founded by a multidisciplinary and multi-professional team, this project attracted particular interest from an engaged audience consisting of students in their thirdyear year of medical school, engineering students from the LIRMM (robotics engineers), and IBODE students (Operating Room Nurses).

 The Future of PREPABLOC

-The students particularly appreciated the experience and the winning project on the future of surgical education is currently being evaluated to determine how to move forward with it.
-The teaching teams in Nîmes, already well-versed in these concepts, are already involved in adapting it, and the PREPABLOC team will share its experience with anyone nationwide who wishes to draw inspiration from it, in accordance with the academy’s wishes.
+The students particularly appreciated the experience and the winning project on the future of surgical education is currently being evaluated to determine how to move it forward.
+The teaching teams in Nîmes, who are already well-versed in these concepts, are already involved in adapting it, and the PREPABLOC team will share its experience with anyone nationwide who wishes to draw inspiration from it, in accordance with the academy’s wishes.